lgatto/TeachingMaterial/rr/testing/testing.md

 # Floating point exercise.
 What does the following code do?

-Ex: type this in and work out what is going on.
+EX: type this in and work out what is going on.

 ```r
 eps <- 1